Click here to check out Tao Jiang's personal website.

 Click here to check out Rutgers Center for Chinese Studies website.

 Tao Jiang’s primary research interest is Mahāyāna Buddhist philosophy (Madhyamaka and Yogācāra), classical Chinese philosophy (Confucianism and Daoism) and cross-cultural philosophy.
 He is the author of Contexts and Dialogue: Yogācāra Buddhism and Modern Psychology on the Subliminal Mind (Hawaii), the translator of A Guided Tour of the Collected Works of C.G.
 Jung, and co-editor of an anthology, The Reception and Rendition of Freud in China: China’s Freudian Slip (Routledge).

 Jiang's new book, Origins of Moral-Political Philosophy in Early China, is published by Oxford University Press in 2021.
 He is working on another book manuscript on Linji's Chan/Zen philosophy.

 Jiang is an associate graduate faculty member of Philosophy Department.
-He is co-directing the Rutgers Workshop on Chinese Philosophy (RWCP) with Dean Zimmerman of Philosophy Department and Stephen Angle of Wesleyan University.
-He co-chairs Buddhist Philosophy Unit under the annual meeting of the American Academy of Religion and is a co-chair of the Neo-Confucian Studies Seminar at Columbia University.
+He co-directs the Rutgers Workshop on Chinese Philosophy (RWCP) with Dean Zimmerman of Philosophy Department and Stephen Angle of Wesleyan University, and co-chairs the Neo-Confucian Studies Seminar at Columbia University.
 He is serving on editorial boards of several Asian philosophy journals.